Elegy (The X-Files): Plot

-Angie Pintero (Alex Bruhanski), the owner of a bowling alley, tells one of his employees, a man with autism named Harold Spuller (Steven M. Porter), to go home for the evening.
+Angie Pintero (Alex Bruhanski), the owner of a bowling alley, tells one of his employees, an autistic man named Harold Spuller (Steven M. Porter), to go home for the evening.
 Shortly thereafter, Angie discovers a badly-injured blond girl wedged inside of the automated pinsetter.
 The girl attempts to speak, but no words come out of her mouth.
 Angie notices police in a nearby parking lot and rushes outside to get help.
 He realizes a crowd has gathered around the dead body of the same girl he saw only moments earlier in the bowling alley.
 Angie relates his bizarre tale to Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson).
 Mulder suspects that Angie encountered the dead girl's ghost; three similar encounters, and three similar murders, were reported in the area in as many weeks.
 The agents discover the words, "She is me" written on the bowling lane where Angie saw the spirit, but its meaning remains a mystery.

 Detective Hudak (Daniel Kamin) tells Mulder and Scully that an anonymous caller phoned 911 with a message regarding Penny Timmons, one of the killer's victims.
 The caller claimed that Timmons' last words were "She is me."
 Hudak notes, however, that the victim's larynx was severed, making it impossible for her to utter dying words.
 The agents trace the source of the 911 call to a payphone at the New Horizon Psychiatric Center.
 Mulder notices one of the patients, Harold Spuller, avoiding his gaze.
 After viewing photographs of the murder victims, Scully comes to the conclusion that Spuller fits the killer's profile: a compulsive person consumed with the desire to organize, clean and reorder.
 Scully uses a rest room to attend to a nose bleed and there encounters the apparition of another young, blond girl.
 Moments later, Mulder tells her that the body of another victim was found nearby and Scully realizes it was the same girl she saw as an apparition.
-Scully decides to see medical attention for her nosebleed but tells Mulder to remain and continue working on the case.
+Scully decides to seek medical attention for her nosebleed but tells Mulder to remain and continue working on the case.
 In the meantime, the audience is made aware that Harold sees the apparitions of all of the young women recently murdered.